JetBrains/space-dotnet-sdk/README.md

 var teamDirectoryClient = new TeamDirectoryClient(connection);
 ```

-> **Tip:** While not required to work with SpaceDotNet, having the [HTTP API Playground](https://www.jetbrains.com/help/space/api.html#api-playground) open will be useful to explore the available APIs and data types while developing.
+> **Tip:** While not required to work with JetBrains.Space, having the [HTTP API Playground](https://www.jetbrains.com/help/space/api.html#api-playground) open will be useful to explore the available APIs and data types while developing.

 ### Get Profile by Username